devmohy/laravel-budpay/README.md

 ## Usage

-Open your .env file and add your public key, secret key, merchant email and payment url like so:
+Open your .env file and add your public key, secret key, and payment url like so:

 ```php
 BUDPAY_PUBLIC_KEY=xxxxxxxxxxxxx